TheFlatTenorSax/CurrencyConverter/README.md

 # CurrencyConverter

-Current WIP - Here's the README for the USD to Currency of Choice converter...
+Two versions of the Currency Converter enclosed - USD to Currency of Choice or Currency of Choice to USD.

 # USDtoCurrency